PachecolosGroup/reactwebsiteone_test/README.md

-First Website made on React using Tailwind, some FlexBox, components and responsive design
+*First Website made on React using TailwindCSS, some FlexBox, creation of components and responsive design.